abbreviatedman/class-gitconfig/README.md

 	defaultBranch = main # the current standard branch name [pull]
-	rebase = false # which method to use for `git pull` [credential]
+	rebase = false # which method to use for `git pull` [user]
-	helper = osxkeychain # cache your personal access token in the macOS keychain [user]
 	name = Colin Jaffe
 	email = balloonasaurus@gmail.com